The process for introducing emerging technology into general purpose classrooms is divided into three distinct phases.

 Phase 2: The analysis phase

-This phase begins with the receipt of the product review initiation form and product review checklist by IT.
+This phase begins with the receipt of the technology compliance review initiation form and review checklist by IT.
 The IT reviewer will verify the information and will collect additional information as needed, e.g. contracts, SaaS questionnaire if a cloud service, etc.

 This information is passed to the Ed Tech committee for a preliminary review.
 After any clarifications are completed, the Ed Tech committee will pass the information to IT customer service director, who in turn requests the classroom technology team to review the product.
 They will determine if: